Zodiac Killer suspects

 Thousands of men have been named as a possible suspect for the Zodiac Killer, an unidentified serial killer active between December 1968 and October 1969.
 The Zodiac murdered five known victims in the San Francisco Bay Area, operating in rural, urban, and suburban settings.
-He targeted three young couples and a lone male cab driver.
-The case has been described as "arguably the most famous unsolved murder case in American history", and has become both a fixture of popular culture and a focus for efforts by amateur detectives.
+His known victims were three young couples and a lone male cab driver, while he claimed in letters to have murdered thirty-seven people.
+The case has been described as "arguably the most famous unsolved murder case in American history", and has become a fixture of popular culture and focus for amateur detectives.

 In 2012, The Guardian wrote that over 2,500 people have been brought up as a possible Zodiac suspect, and at least a half-dozen names were credible.
 The San Francisco Police Department (SFPD) had investigated an estimated 2,500 suspects by 2009.
 Richard Grinell, who runs the website Zodiac Ciphers, said in 2022 that "there are probably 50 or 100 suspects named every year".

 While many theories regarding the identity of the Zodiac have been suggested, the only suspect authorities ever publicly named was Arthur Leigh Allen, a former elementary school teacher and convicted sex offender who died in 1992.
-Other suspects seen as viable include Earl Van Best Jr., Gary Francis Poste, Giuseppe Bevilacqua, Lawrence Kane, Paul Doerr, Richard Gaikowski, and Richard Marshall.
+No one was ever arrested for the crimes.
+Despite continued efforts into the 21st century, the killer's identity is unknown.